dhesse/STK-INF4000/09-Anomalies/talk.md

     - Cases of fraud might be unknown.
     - Or too rare to make a good predictor.
 - Try to make sense of the $x_i$.
+    - Usually means finding an approximation of $p(X = x)$ given the training data.
+    - Gives a measure how improbable the observation is.

 ---